Trump Wants War With Venezuela Because ‘They Have All The Oil,’ He Told Intel Officials In 2017, McCabe Says

 In an interview with the MSNBC cable news network on Tuesday, McCabe recounted an Oval Office meeting between Trump and top United States intelligence and security officials, an incident also recounted in McCabe’s newly published book, The Threat: How the FBI Protects America in the Age of Terror and Trump.

-“I don’t understand why we’re not looking at Venezuela,” Trump said in the meeting, McCabe told MSNBC host Lawrence O’Donnell, in an interview posted on Twitter.
+“I don’t understand why we’re not looking at Venezuela,” Trump said in the meeting, McCabe told MSNBC host Lawrence O’Donnell in an interview posted on Twitter.
 “Why we’re not a war with Venezuela?
 They have all the oil and they’re in our back door.”

 The incident is also recorded on page 137 of McCabe’s book, according to an excerpt posted on Twitter.
 In the book, McCabe recounts Trump’s words in similar fashion.